DSerhiy/multi-emails-input/README.md

 Add attribute 'data-role' with value 'multi-emails-input' or 'multi-emails-input--oneline' (for one email in line) in HTML input element, that you intend to use as multi emails input.

-Attribute 'data-value' takes the initial array of emails to display on a page.
+Attribute 'data-value' takes the initial list of emails separated by coma to display on a page.

 ## Example as following:

 ```
 <input type="text"
        data-role="multi-emails-input"
-       data-value='["test0@gmail.com", "test1@gmail.com", "test2@gmail.com"]'>
+       data-value='test0@gmail.com,test1@gmail.com,test2@gmail.com'>
 ```